 Two Exclusive NHL Games This Week on ESPN+/Hulu

-- Thursday Eastern Conference Matchup Between Philadelphia Flyers and Tampa Bay Lightning at 7:30 p.m. on ESPN+/Hulu
+- Tuesday Eastern Conference Matchup Between New Jersey Devils and Florida Panthers at 7:30 p.m.
+ET on ESPN+/Hulu

-- Friday Exclusive Game Action Continues Between the Pittsburgh Penguins and Washington Capitals at 7:30 p.m. on ESPN+/Hulu
+- Thursday St. Louis Blues and Buffalo Sabres at 7:30 p.m. on ESPN+/Hulu

-- The Point Continues Thursday at 7 p.m.
-ET on ESPN2 and ESPN+

-The NHL season continues this week with two exclusive games on ESPN+/Hulu, beginning Thursday at 7:30 p.m.
-ET when the Philadelphia Flyers and Travis Konecny face the second-ranked Pacific Division Tampa Bay Lightning with their top goal scorer Nikita Kucherov at Amalie Arena.
+The NHL season continues this week with two exclusive games on ESPN+/Hulu, starting Tuesday at 7:30 p.m.
+ET as the Metropolitan Division-leading New Jersey Devils, led by Jesper Bratt, take on the 2024 Stanley Cup Champion Florida Panthersand Sam Reinhart, who currently sit atop the Atlantic Division after recently netting their seventh straight win.

-Friday on ESPN+/Hulu, a Metropolitan Division matchup takes place between the Pittsburgh Penguins and team veteran Sidney Crosby against the Washington Capitals and their team veteran Alex Ovechkin (860 goals) who continues to inch toward breaking Wayne Gretzky’s all-time leading goal mark (894 goals).
-This will be the 70th time Crosby and Ovechkin face off against each other, both former #1 overall draft picks, adding another chapter to their legendary rivalry.
+On Thursday at 7:30 p.m., the St. Louis Blues travel east for an interconference matchup against the Buffalo Sabres and Tage Thompson at KeyBank Center.

 Exclusive NHL games on ESPN+/Hulu this week: